kubernetes-sigs/descheduler/README.md

 rules, called predicates and priorities.
 The scheduler's decisions are influenced by its view of a Kubernetes cluster at that point of time when a new pod appears first time for scheduling.
-As a Kubernetes cluster is very dynamic and its state changes over time, the original scheduling decisions might turn out to be a sub-optimal one with respect to the cluster's ever changing state.
+As a Kubernetes cluster is very dynamic and its state changes over time, the original scheduling decisions might turn out to be a sub-optimal one later with respect to the cluster's ever changing state.
+Consequently, there might be several pods scheduled on less desired nodes in a cluster.
-Consequently, increasing population of pods scheduled on less desired nodes may lead to issues in clusters for example performance degradation.
-Due to this, it becomes important to continuously revisit initial scheduling decisions.
+Due to this, It becomes important to continuously revisit original scheduling decisions.
 This process of revisiting scheduling decisions and helping some pods reschedule on other nodes is defined as rescheduling, and its implementation here as rescheduler.
 Rescheduler, based on its policy, finds pods that are good candidate for replacement and evicts them.

 ## Build and Run